stommen/tif285/BayesianStatistics/BayesianBasics/BayesianRecipe.md

 ```

 <!-- !split -->
 The next step is to confront this setup with the simulated data.
 To get a feel for the result, it is instructive to see how the posterior pdf evolves as we obtain more and more data pertaining to the coin.
-The results of such an analyses is shown in Fig. [fig:coinflipping](#fig:coinflipping).
+The results of such an analyses is shown in {numref}`fig-coinflipping`.

 ```python